aber-cs-groupten/stumblr-doc/DOCS/Drafts/DesignSpecification/DraftSections/website interface specification.md

 This website will use all of these classes to create a page that will load in a database of tours that you will be able to view locations by the map from Google maps.
 You will also be able to choose from a range of tours provided right next to the map.

 ###The Page
 >The page class is the web page that will hold the map and database interaction.
-This class will be the way the interface is shown by using css.
+This class will be the way the interface is shown by using CSS.
 This class will hold the map class and the database interaction class.
-The page class will be done in HTML and it will validate to XHTML 1.0 Strict.
+The page class will be done in HTML and it will validate to XHTML 1.0 Strict.The code in this class will hold the banner for the website and center all the page to 70% of the screen.
+The code will also contain a table that will hold the selection of tours then the Google map created by the map class and another side bar to contain all the locations of a certain tour to link to an information box, that when clicked will pop up on the map.

 ###The Map
 >The map class is the class which holds the Google maps API which will be in JavaScript.
-This class holds functions that are provided from the google maps API website that initialise the maps and the pointers on the map.
+This class holds functions that are provided from the Google maps API website that initialize the maps and the pointers on the map.
 There also other function such as myclick() which records when you click on the map.
 Also there is a createMarker() function which will create an info box for each point provided this is were we will provide the information for each place by using the database interaction here to create all the pointers.
->Here are the functions and javacript I will using from the Google Maps API website that will be working with the database interaction.
+Here are the functions and JavaScript I will using from the Google Maps API website that will be working with the database interaction.

 <!-- language: lang-js -->
       <script type="text/javascript">